emchin/Hack-School-Notes/Part_2.md

 JavaScript is a scripting language (meaning: it has its own terminology, etc.).
 It is used to make applications dynamic and interactive.

+If you remember the house metaphor from Part 1, you can say that JavaScript is like the electricity in the house: it allows for light, running water, A/C, heat, dishwashers, etc.

-Node.js is an environment that sits in between a server and the client-side (what you see).
+Node.js is an environment that sits in between a server (the computer) and the client-side (what you see).
 It allows an application to process JavaScript commands asynchronously (through asynchronous programming).

 In Hack School, we will be using JavaScript and Node.js to make our Pokemon game move/change.
 JavaScript and Node.js handles every dialogue box, every change in HP, every user command, etc., and updates accordingly.